mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 environment and then install mostly pure Python packages with ``easy_install`` from PyPI_ (we called it "The Cheeseshop" back then).
-The first release of pip_ was in 2008 and gained quick adoption over ``easy_install``, but it did not (and still doesn't fully) solve the scientific python installation needs.
+The first release of pip_ was in 2008 and gained quick adoption over ``easy_install``, but it did not (and still doesn't fully) solve the scientific Python installation needs.
 But in 2012, Continuum Analytics Inc. (now Anaconda Inc.) released the open source Conda_ package manager and a website called binstar hosting Conda packages (pre-compiled binaries) with a goal to unify the bubbling scientific software packaging mess with particular focus on equal status on all three major